 • Average home prices: $671,600

 Montréal is the largest city in the Québec province.
-If you want to live in Canada in a place with the best city for nightlife, then Montréal is an excellent destination.
-The city has a high purchasing power, a high quality of life index, and a low cost of living.
-There are many bike lanes, festivals, and excellent healthcare facilities.
-However, Montréal is among the world’s coldest large cities.
+If you want to live in Canada in an English-speaking city with a vibrant nightlife, then Montréal is an excellent destination.

 5. Hamilton, Ontario